IMMM-SFA/naturf/docs/source/user_guide.rst

 Rooftop Area Density (76-90)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rooftop area density is the ratio of building rooftop area to the building plan area, calculated in 5 meter increments from ground level to 75 meters.
+Rooftop area density is the ratio of building rooftop area to the total plan area, calculated in 5 meter increments from ground level to 75 meters.
 Because **naturf** projects building footprints vertically to the building height, these parameters are equal to the plan area density.
 [Burian2003]_ Eq.
 7

 Plan Area Fraction (91)
 ~~~~~~~~~~~~~~~~~~~~~~~

-Plan area fraction is the ratio of building footprint areas within the building plan area to the entire building plan area, calculated at ground level.
+Plan area fraction is the ratio of building plan area to the total plan area, calculated at ground level.
 For **naturf**, this is equal to plan area density at any height increment.
 [Burian2003]_ Eq.
 4

 Mean Building Height (92)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The average building height of all buildings within the building plan area.
+The average building height of all buildings within the total plan area.

 Standard Deviation of Building Heights (93)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The standard deviation of building heights for all buildings within the building plan area.
+The standard deviation of building heights for all buildings within the total plan area.

 Area Weighted Mean of Building Heights (94)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The average height of all buildings within the plan area weighted by the plan area.
+The average height of all buildings within the total plan area weighted by the total plan area.
 [Burian2003]_ Eq.
 3

 .. math::